tdambrin/randomWalker/ReadMe.md

 - Press ENTER to seed with next label
 - Press DEL to seed with previous label
 - Press ECHAP to stop seeding

+# Graph based approaches for image segmentation

+The pdf file contains a brief state-of-the-art of graph based approaches.
+Featuring Random Walker, Graph-cuts and Watershed Cuts.
+Its objective is to present the overall principles and properties of these tree methods.
+It is in no way a complete graph based approaches analysis.